k-cross/blog/content/posts/abstractions.md

 ```
 if this doesn't put a smile on you're face, than you're probably a masochist.

 _Note: Please treat this article as art rather than science.
-Absolutely no studies have been done to verify these results._
+Absolutely no studies have been done to verify claims._